• Recipe Index

 Storage Instructions:

-At room temperature: Let the moist cake cool completely, then place in an airtight container and store it at room temperature for up to 3 days.
+• At room temperature: Let the moist cake cool completely, place it in an airtight container, and store it at room temperature for up to 3 days.

-In the refrigerator: For longer storage, store it in the fridge.
-Cover the cake with parchment paper and store it in an airtight container in the refrigerator for up to a week.
-Just be aware that refrigeration can cause the cake to dry out faster, so eating it as soon as possible is best.
+• In the refrigerator: For longer storage, store it in the refrigerator.
+Cover the cake with parchment paper and store it in an airtight container for up to a week.
+However, refrigeration can cause the cake to dry out faster, so it's best to eat it as soon as possible.

-In the freezer: Wrap the cake tightly in plastic wrap or aluminum foil, place it in an airtight container or freezer bag, and store it in the freezer for up to 3 months.
-Then, when you're ready to eat the cake, thaw it in the refrigerator overnight.
+• In the freezer: Wrap the cake tightly in plastic wrap or aluminum foil, place it in an airtight container or freezer bag, and store it in the freezer for up to 3 months.
+When you're ready to eat the cake, thaw it in the refrigerator overnight.

 Add your own private notes